johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 consumers to extend it.
 You may do this by exporting the tokens from their original location, avoiding conflicts.

+You should also export a "base" or un-shadowed version of your token collection to allow downstream consumers to extend it.
+The "base" version must be exported from a file which is never re-exported by the package entry point or any other file, in order to prevent a circular dependency.
+As a convention, Bodiless exports the base tokens as a named export from a file named `base.ts`.

+!> **IMPORTANT: The `base.ts` file should _only_ export a token collection.** As shadowing replaces the entire file, any additional exports will be lost if not redefined and re-exported from the shadow file.
+Exporting anything but the shadowable token will likely lead to a runtime error.

 ?> **Note:** This _double export_ (e.g., `yourFoo` and `yourFooBase`) is required to avoid
 conflicts.
 We are exporting `yourFoo`, but, in order to extend it, we need to import the original object.
 So, to avoid conflicts, we import the original object from the original file, and re-export